-The switchback time since has shown deep lows and surprisingly good highs.
+A switchback time followed with deep lows and surprisingly good highs.
 I’m still cynical about astrology, but at least my metaphorical stars now show signs of a brighter future.
-October 2017

 Wonderful highs came from repeated, generous support from family and so many friends and acquaintances; a birthday which at one point I had feared I wouldn’t see; and especially the Golden Anniversary celebration with family of my half-century marriage to darling Marilyn.
 We plan to celebrate well into the next fifty.